ppy/osu-wiki/wiki/Replay/en.md

 #### Preview Gameplay

-When the `Preview Gameplay` button in the _Options_ sidebar was clicked, Auto will **randomly take a difficulty/beatmap** based on **currently selected game mode (set in Solo's Song Selection screen)** and **a random timespan to start**.
+When the `Preview Gameplay` button in the _Options_ sidebar is clicked, Auto will **randomly take a difficulty/beatmap** based on **currently selected game mode (set in Solo's Song Selection screen)** and **a random timespan to start**.

-In this type of replay, Auto may randomly fail on some hitobjects to show how the skins elements looks like.
+In this type of replay, Auto may randomly miss a few hit objects to show how the skins elements looks like.
 If the `Preview Gameplay` button was not clicked again to randomise another difficulty/beatmap and timespan when the song ended, result screen will be shown for this play and the _Options_ sidebar will be closed.

-The _Options_ sidebar cannot be reopened once left during play/in result screen.
+The _Options_ sidebar cannot be reopened while playing or in results screen.

 ### Server